-Part One of this series addresses the legislative approach to protecting gig workers’ rights in California and other states.
+This is part one of a series on “Legislating the Gig Economy.”
 Part Two will look at efforts to protect gig companies.
-Part Three will address the impact of the COVID-19 crisis.
+Part Three looks at how the COVID-19 economic crisis might influence the gig economy and labor policy going forward.
 See the series landing page here.

 California became the first state to change its labor law and grant gig workers more labor protections when Assembly Bill 5, better known as AB5, went into effect in January 2020.
 The law expanded the definition of an employee, making it harder for employers to classify regular workers as independent contractors.
 The law was mandated by the courts and essentially extended labor protections like paid leave to about one million people who had formerly been classified as contractors.
 But it’s been a rocky and controversial transition.
 Even before it went into effect, the calls for repeal started, followed by rallies and lawsuits.

 Advocates of AB5 say it not only creates labor protections for gig workers, it prevents companies from avoiding billions in state payroll taxes each year.
 But opponents, many of whom are remote workers, say the new law is too broad.
 Instead of protecting them, it’s taking away their livelihood because clients don’t want to risk running afoul of the requirements for California-based freelancers.

 New Jersey and New York are considering similar legislation, and California’s brief experience in creating and implementing AB5 can offer valuable lessons.
 Among the most important ones: Communicate early and often with workers and companies.
 As the Golden State lurches forward on its tumultuous path, its story is already influencing the way forward for policymakers elsewhere.